 ISSUES: pull on leash a little; jump up for attention; not trustworthy around cats or rodents.

 This group of seniors were surrendered by the owner's surviving children.
 The owner, who recently died after a long battle with bone cancer, had intended to re-home the dogs but did not get the chance & the adult children did not have the heart to re-home them while she was battling the disease.

-They are all very food/treat motivated and they all like carrying around balls, squeaky toys, stuffy toys or shredding paper.
+They are all very food/treat motivated and they all like to chase &/or carryballs, squeaky toys, stuffy toys or shredding paper.
 They took to crate training no problem but BJ & Festus seem to be the escape artists, whether out of a crate or pulling up wire fencing or paneling & squishing underneath (especially if the feral cats are tempting them on the other side of the fence).